Aviah/one-click-django-polls-tutorial/tutorial_part1.md

-The django migration converted the models' definitions in python to actual database tables and fields.
+The django migration converted the models' definitions in python to SQL, and created the actual database tables.
 By default, django adds an "id" auto_increment field to each table.

-*Note: The question_id field in the polls_choices table is a MUL index, a multiple index, which django will use for the "many" side of the one-to-many relation question-choices (see the `polls/models.py` ForeignKey field in the choices model)*
+*Note: The question_id field in the polls_choices table is a MUL index, a multiple index, which django will use for the "many" side of the one-to-many relation question-choices (in the `polls/models.py` file, there is a `ForeignKey` field for the choices model)*

 Most of the time you will work with django models, but once in a while you will need to use direct sql to run some complex queries or improve preformance.
 For now, exit MySQL.